Vahram Sargsyan

-Vahram Sargsyan (Վահրամ Սարգսյան) is an Armenian Canadian composer, choral conductor and experimental vocalist currently living in Montreal, Quebec, Canada.
+Vahram Sargsyan (Վահրամ Սարգսյան; also spelled Sarkissian) is an Armenian-Canadian composer, choral conductor and vocalist based in Montreal, Quebec, Canada.

+His work spans chamber, choral, and vocal music and often engages contemporary compositional practices and extended vocal techniques.
+He was awarded the Jules Léger Prize for New Chamber Music in 2023 for his composition Quiet Songs.

 Biography

-Vahram Sargsyan studied composition with Ashot Zohrabyan at the Yerevan Komitas State Conservatory from 1998 to 2003, where he also studied choral conducting with Tigran Hekekyan from 2000 to 2006.
-He also studied composition at the Schulich School of Music, McGill University with composer Philippe Leroux.
+Vahram Sargsyan studied composition with Ashot Zohrabyan at the Yerevan Komitas State Conservatory from 1998 to 2003, while also studying choral conducting with Tigran Hekekyan, which he completed in 2006.
+He later pursued graduate-level composition studies at the Schulich School of Music, McGill University, working with composer Philippe Leroux.

-Sargsyan's music has been performed in Armenia, UK, Germany, Austria, Belarus, Sweden, Lithuania, Latvia, Belgium, Russia, Greece, Poland, Italy, Japan, Canada, as well as in the United States.
-His composition Luis Zvart was performed at the 6th World Symposium on Choral Music (Minneapolis, Minnesota 2002).
-His arrangement of Khorurd Metz (Great Mystery) is included in the Oxford University Press anthology World Carols for Choirs (2005) and has been recorded by BBC Singers.
+Sargsyan’s music has been performed internationally in Europe, North America, and Asia, including performances in Armenia, the United Kingdom, Germany, Austria, Sweden, Japan, and the United States.
+His composition Luys Zvart was performed at the 6th World Symposium on Choral Music (Minneapolis, Minnesota, 2002).

+His arrangement of Khorurd Metz (Great Mystery) was published in Oxford University Press's anthology World Carols for Choirs (2005) and has been recorded by BBC Singers.
 It has been broadcast by BBC Radio 3.

-He has had commissions from Oxford University Press (UK), A.R.CO.VA.(Italy), Boston Choral Ensemble (USA), Norddeutscher Rundfunk (Germany), AGBU Foundation (USA), CBC Radio and others.
-Sargsyan's work Hunting the Hunter was premiered under his own baton in 2012 at Carnegie Hall.
+Sargsyan has received commissions from Oxford University Press, Norddeutscher Rundfunk, and AGBU Foundation, CBC Radio and others.
+His work Hunting the Hunter was premiered under his own baton in 2012 at Carnegie Hall.

-Vahram Sargsyan's name has appeared in Who is Who in Choral Music since 2007.
-He is a member of Composers' Union of Armenia.
-He served as a music consultant for European Choral Association - Europa Cantat from 2010 to 2012.
+In addition to his compositional work, Sargsyan is active as a lecturer and workshop leader, presenting on extended vocal techniques and contemporary choral practices.
+His workshops and presentations have been featured at international choral festivals and conferences, including the World Symposium on Choral Music, Europa Cantat, the ACDA Regional Conference, and PODIUM Conference among others.

+Vahram Sargsyan is a member of Composers' Union of Armenia, Canadian League of Composers, and Canadian Music Centre.